 Product recalls can be voluntary or mandated by government agencies.

 Businesses that recall a product should consult the United States Consumer Product Safety Commission’s (CPSC) Recall Guidance webpage.
 This resource includes an extensive handbook, a checklist, and guides for notifying the public.
-The CPSC also offers a list of recalled consumer products that includes information about the number of affected items and whether they’re sold outside the U.S.
+The CPSC also offers a list of recalled consumer products that includes information about the number of affected items and whether they’re sold outside the United States.

 Tips for reducing product liability risks